rstudio/websocket/cran-comments.md

-# 2019-03-19
+# 2019-03-25

-This is a resubmission after expanding the Description per the feedback below.
+This is a resubmission after amending the Description per the feedback below.
+I did not remove the LICENSE file because websocketpp is BSD-licensed, and I believe its license must be included in order to comply with its terms.

 Thank you,
 Alan

+# 2019-03-24

+Thanks,

+Please write package names, software names and API names in single quotes (e.g. 'R') in the Description field.

+The LICENSE file is only needed if you have additional restrictions to the GPL-2 which you have not?
+In that case omit the file and its reference in the DESCRIPTION file.

+Please fix and resubmit.

+Best,
+Martina Schmirl

 # 2019-03-19

 Thanks, can you please explain what "WebSocket" is?
 Perhaps add an URL and point to it in the form <http....>?

 Best,